-We conducted competitive analysis of other brands.
-Analysis combined with stakeholder interviews lead to the creation of the new IA and wireframes.
+We conducted a competitive analysis of other brands.
+The analysis combined with stakeholder interviews lead to the creation of the new IA and wireframes.
 The Art Director, Copywriters and I worked together with the HR department on the employee brand strategy which seeded the visual design, print and advertising material.
 Mockups were converted into code and delivered to the development team for CMS integration.

 Tasks: Visual Design and Development (HTML/CSS Templates) | Design artifacts included mockups

-Saturhack is a weekend gathering of web designers and developers looking for a collaborative atmosphere to work on their projects.
-Its a space to share ideas and learn from other professionals.
-Its the equivalent of a meetup group without a topic or speaker.
+Saturhack was a weekend gathering of web designers and developers looking for a collaborative atmosphere to work on their projects.
+It was a space to share ideas and learn from other professionals.
+It was the equivalent of a meetup group without a topic or speaker.

 Tasks: Ideation, Research, Design and Development (HTML/CSS Templates).
 Design artifacts included IA diagrams, sketches and mockups